ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/google-gke.markdown

 ![4](images/gke/dns.png)

 Before trying to access the cluster, please register your wildcard server certificate in the OS (User Certificates Store).
 This will allow Chrome to recognize it and be able to use it to authenticate to the cluster.
+After the cluster is set up, you should use the RavenDB Studio to create a `ClusterAdmin` client certificate, and use it instead of the server certificate.

 Open Chrome and go to https://a.example.ravendb.cloud, then use the Cluster View in the Studio to add the other nodes to the RavenDB cluster.